Rudolph Valentino: Early career and supporting roles

+As Valentino's professional dancing engagements increased, his interest in dancing waned.
+In 1919, he applied for an acting position at Universal Studios, stating that he had entered motion pictures because he was "tired of ballroom dancing".
+"I was determined never to return to dancing.
+But I had to—at times—in order to earn a temporary livelihood.
+Not that I felt I was above the work.
+I sincerely admire such artists as Nijinsky and Mordkin.
+But I did not feel I had their talents, nor did I have any real ambition to follow their paths", he later recalled.

-By 1919, he had carved out a career in bit parts.
+That year, he had bit parts in several films.
 It was a bit part as a "cabaret parasite" in the drama Eyes of Youth, starring Clara Kimball Young, that caught the attention of screenwriter June Mathis, who thought he would be perfect for her next movie.
 Young would later say it was she and Lewis J. Selznick who discovered him, and that they were disappointed when Valentino accepted a lucrative offer at Metro.

-He appeared as second lead in The Delicious Little Devil (1919) with star Mae Murray.
-In 1919, Valentino impulsively married actress Jean Acker.
-Their marriage was purportedly never consummated.
+He appeared as second lead in the film The Delicious Little Devil with actress Mae Murray.
+In November 1919, Valentino married actress Jean Acker.